xcheck/fellows_2021-07-15/0pointer/wiki--politic-flaws.md

 `Date-Anchor Descending`

+**2019-06-23** So
+[lang-DE] Luxus-Schlitten ab jetzt Verschreibunspflichtig, nur per Zulassung vom Arzt (…) über 21-jährige müssen einen Anspruchsverzicht unterschreiben.

+> watch your back, if you want do be a high roller

 **2019-06-21** Fr
 [lang-EN] Seehofer/Parzinger → if they weren't versus Verbesserungen, it would never have been gone so far, everything keeps as it is